envirover/spldocs/pages/spl/uvhub-aws.md

 ## Tightening Security

 By default ports 5760 and 5757 can be accessed from any client IP address.
 That is anybody who knows IP address of UV Hub server can connect to it and control your vehicle.
 To make these ports accessible just from your machine, Specify the client CIDR using `ClientCIDR` stack's input parameter, or after the stack is created, change the in-bound rules for ports 5760 and 5757 in the EC2 security group created by the stack.
 Determine the public IP address of the GCS machine ([http://checkip.amazonaws.com/](http://checkip.amazonaws.com/)) and set the source IP address for the ports to `<IP address>/32`.
+Make sure that the security group in-bound rules are updated whenever the GCS clients IP addresses are changed.

 Access to port 8080 is used for delivery of mobile originated messages from RockBLOCK is restricted to originating IP addresses `109.74.196.135` and `212.71.235.32` of Rock 7 services.